skinkie/reference/gtfs-netex-test/README.md

 * We usually can process files, zip and gzip.
 The ending determines, which file is read or written.

 #### Importing GTFS
+Imports a GTFS file into the database structure:

 `python gtfs_import_to_db.py /path/to/gtfs.zip /path/to/gtfs-import.duckdb`

 ####  Conversion of GTFS to NeTEx intermediate
+Converts the GTFS database into a NeTEx one:

 `python gtfs_convert_to_db.py /path/to/gtfs-import.duckdb /path/to/netex-import.duckdb`

 ####  Transformation of NeTEx towards EPIP
+Transforms a NeTEx database into one that is suited for EPIP:

 `python epip_db_to_db.py /path/to/netex-import.duckdb /path/to/netex-import-epip.duckdb`

 ####  Conversion of NeTEx EPIP database to XML
+Writing the database in an XML. the extension says, if it is an XML, a ZIP or a gz.
 `python epip_db_to_xml.py /path/to/netex-import.duckdb /path/to/netex-import-epip.duckdb /path/to/netex.xml.gz`

 ####  Import a Swiss NeTEx ZIP file